 What needs to be reviewed?

 The Historic Districts Ordinance requires that the HPC issue a Certificate of Appropriateness (COA) before a building located in a historic district can be erected, reconstructed, restored, demolished, or altered in any way that affects its external appearance.
 A COA is also required for certain changes made to the grounds and signs.
-Certain minor actions, which do not permanently affect the character of the property or the historic district, may not have to be reviewed by the HPC, but these actions must be approved through the HPC Secretary.
-Examples of minor actions include repainting, adding television or radio antennas, adding or changing storm windows or doors and repairs using like materials and like designs.
+Certain minor actions, which do not permanently affect the character of the property or the historic district, may not have to be reviewed by the HPC, but these actions must be approved by the HPC Secretary.
+Examples of minor actions include repainting, adding or changing storm windows or doors, and repairs using like materials and like designs.
 The HPC Secretary may impose certain conditions.
 You may also need to obtain other City permits such as building or sign permits.

 How do I apply for a Certificate of Appropriateness (COA)?

-The application is available at the link below or you may pick up an application for a COA at the Department of Community Development, second floor, City Hall, 900 Church Street.
-The completed form must be submitted to the HPC's Secretary at least thirty (30) business days prior to a regularly scheduled meeting per Section 35.2-13.4 of the Zoning Ordinance.
+The COA application is available online or you may pick one up from the Department of Community Development, second floor, City Hall, 900 Church Street.
+The completed form must be submitted to the HPC's Secretary at least fifteen (15) days prior to a regularly scheduled meeting per Section 35.2-13.4 of the Zoning Ordinance.
 There are no application fees.
 It is required for COA applicants or their representatives to be present at the HPC meeting to answer any questions from the HPC members.

 What guidelines are used by the HPC?

-The HPC has adopted Residential Historic Districts Design Guidelines.
-Building on the History of Lynchburg, the Secretary of the Interior's Standards for Rehabilitation, and the Commercial Historic Districts Design Guidelines for Downtown Lynchburg, which were developed specifically for Lynchburg's historic commercial buildings, these guidelines are designed to ensure that alterations and new construction will be compatible with the buildings in the historic districts.
-Copies of the guidelines are available for review at the Department of Community Development's Planning Division.
-The HPC's review and the advocate for your historic district can provide help in understanding the guidelines.
+The HPC has adopted Residential Design Review Guidelines built upon the History of Lynchburg, the Secretary of the Interior's Standards for Rehabilitation, and Commercial Historic Districts Design Guidelines for Downtown Lynchburg.
+These guidelines contain specific criteria and generally accepted preservation standards for appropriate rehabilitation work, new construction, and demolition in Lynchburg's designated historic districts.
+These design guidelines assist property owners in preserving, maintaining, and enhancing the appearance of their historic properties; keeping up property values; and improving the livability of historic areas.
+Hard copies of the guidelines are available for review at the Department of Community Development's Planning Division.
+The HPC's review and your historic district advocate can provide help in understanding the guidelines.